Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Summary

 \section{Summary}

 In this paper, we studied the electric Penrose process for charged particles around a covariant quantum-corrected RN BH.
-We first provided a brief review on this quantum-corrected BH and discussed its horizons.
+We first provided a brief review of this quantum-corrected BH and discussed its horizons, as well as the constraints on the BH parameters.
 Subsequently, we analyzed the motion of charged particles around this BH, derived the equations of motion and the effective potential, and examined how the relative magnitude between the effective potential and the particle energy determines the particle's motion.
 We also explored the influence of the quantum parameter $\zeta$ on the effective potential.
 It turns out that increasing $\zeta$ enhances the peak value of the effective potential.

 Within the spacetime background of the quantum-corrected BH, we then derived the generalized ergoregion condition for charged particle energy extraction and systematically analyzed how particle charge, angular momentum, and the quantum parameter $\zeta$ affect the ergoregion boundary $r_e$.
 Our findings reveal that, for fixed BH parameters, the generalized ergoregion boundary expands outward with increasing magnitude of the particle's negative charge, and grows significantly as the absolute value of its angular momentum decreases.
 Meanwhile, the ergoregion boundary gradually contracts as $\zeta$ increases.
 This indicates that, under identical conditions, the effective region for energy extraction in the classical RN BH is larger than that in its quantum-corrected counterpart.